Challenger Secondary School

-Challenger High School is a public secondary school in Spanaway, Washington.
-The school serves grades 9-12 and graduates 100 to 130 students each year.
+Challenger High School is a public school in Spanaway, Washington.
+The school serves grades 9–12 and graduates 100 to 130 students each year.
 To enroll, students must meet certain requirements, and unlike other high schools in the district, a normal school day at Challenger is 3 hours long.
 Students have 4 classes and are trusted to have done four hours of homework each night.

 Challenger is a part of Bethel School District.